Xabi Alonso shaping new Real Madrid on Liverpool return

 PHOTO: AFP

-Spanish newspaper Marca wrote Madrid have “forged a new identity” and now “dominate, suffocate and subdue their opponents” – a far cry from the lethargy of Ancelotti’s final season.
+Spanish newspaper Marca wrote that Real have “forged a new identity” and now “dominate, suffocate and subdue their opponents” – a far cry from the lethargy of Ancelotti’s final season.

-The Italian could not bring himself to drop Rodrygo even though playing him with Kylian Mbappe, Vinicius Junior and Jude Bellingham made Los Blancos top heavy.
+The Italian could not bring himself to drop Rodrygo even though playing him with Kylian Mbappe, Vinicius Jr and Jude Bellingham made Los Blancos top heavy.

-Now no team in Europe has more ball recoveries in the final third than Alonso’s Real.
+Now, no team in Europe have more ball recoveries in the final third than Alonso’s Real.

 The Spaniard decided his team will train before heading to Merseyside, so Liverpool get no hints to how he will approach the match.

-Alonso has also got the best out of his team’s star players, with perhaps one exception.
+Alonso has also got the best out of his star players, with perhaps one exception.

 The Brazilian made a public apology to the fans and the club, without mentioning his coach, although Alonso said the matter was resolved.

-Vinicius impressed against Valencia despite missing a penalty, and Alonso’s cautious handling may be the right way to keep the forward as a useful asset this season.
+Vinicius impressed against Valencia despite missing a penalty and Alonso’s cautious handling may be the right way to keep the forward as a useful asset.

 Mbappe is in sensational form, continuing his resurgence from the second half of last season.